mairakhan101/quench_detector/README.md

 # quench_detector
-Software for processing, characterization, and trigger algorithms for quench detection in training
+Software for data driven simulation, processing, and ML based trigger algorithms for quench detection in training

+(Dataflow diagram to come here)